 An entertaining and informative video from a great blues piano player.
 I really enjoyed this one and certainly will watch out for those mistakes in my own performances!

 Another killer lesson from Jake, this time demonstrating some advanced chord voicings.
 Definitely at the top of my practice list for the coming weeks.
 Beautiful playing as always.

 I’ve decided to distribute my PIANO INSPIRATION SERIES to new platforms starting with Patreon.

-As a Patron you’ll get 2 new lessons every month, access to the entire back catalogue plus all the other rewards and benefits that I give to my Patrons.
+As a Patron you’ll get instant access to the entire archive of 19 videos and 6 hours of content.
+Of course, you’ll get all the other rewards and perks that I give to my Patrons.